alperenunuvar/libraryManagementSystem/README.md

   - Install Composer PHP Driver
   - Include MongoDB library in the project

-To install MongoDB library on this project, go to the project path via the command client:
+To include MongoDB library on this project, go to the project path via the command client:

 ```sh
 $ cd 'project-path'